steveklabnik/steveklabnik.com/src/pages/writing/how-does-bluesky-work.md

 Labeling exists, but I do not believe you can run your own labeler yet.
-BlueSky runs thier own, but there hasn't been an external release that I am aware of.
+BlueSky runs their own, but there hasn't been an external release that I am aware of.
 But once they do, you can imagine communities running their own services, adding whatever kind of labels they'd like.